 Because my DIY VA course gets such great results, I wanted to share some of the inspiring success stories from people who have taken the course and set up their own freelance business.
 After years of commuting and office politics, Emma Conway-Hyde wanted more from her life so decided to set up a business on her own terms.
 Here’s the story of why Emma took the course and how her life has changed since.

-Hi, my name is Emma Conway-Hyde and I am a Virtual PA, my new company is called Iris Virtual Solutions.
+Hi, my name is Emma Conway-Hyde, I am a Virtual PA and my new company is called The Umbrella Tree.
 I am 41 years old and I live in Dorset in the UK with my husband, 11 year old daughter, four cats and five fish.
 Still trying to convince said husband to let us have a dog!

 Why did you decide to buy Jo’s DIY VA course?

 I had become very disillusioned with working in an office environment.
 I was finding the commute hard, office politics harder and generally had become very unhappy.

 I was sure that there was more that I could do with my life and I couldn’t bear the thought of being in the same situation in 30 years’ time.
 I didn’t want to waste another minute.

 I had a bit of an epiphany moment at Christmas whilst speaking to a friend and it went from there.
 I Googled ‘virtual admin’ and all the information was in front of me.

 From that moment on I knew I wanted to become a VA.